 The Tri 4 Schools Kids Triathlon has both a two and three person relay team division.
 What this means, is that you can team up with one or two friends to complete the triathlon.
 Relay teams will complete the same distance as individual competitors, but will choose the leg (or legs) of the race where they are strongest.

 For example, one person could do the swim, another could do the bike, and a third could do the run.
 With a two person team, one person could do the swim, and the other could do the biking and running (or any other combination of the three legs).
 A timing chip is passed between the team members to record your time.
 Only one team member should complete each event (for example, all team members do not need to bike or run).
 This is a great option if your child is not a strong swimmer – just find a friend that likes to swim and you are ready to go!

 A meeting will be held the morning of the race to help relay teams understand where they need to be in the transition area.

 All participants will receive finisher medals.
 Trophies will be given to the top three boys and girls in each two-year age category within each distance, as well as those who do a longer distance than the one recommended for their age.
 See below:

 For our relay participants, the top team in each race distance will receive awards: short, medium, and long.

 Award ceremonies will take place at approximately 9:30 for our long distance race, 10:30 for our medium distance race, and 11:00 for our short distance race.

 Finally, we have one traveling trophy that will be awarded to the school with the most participants.
 This will be a traveling trophy presented at your school after the race, and you can display it proudly until the next Tri 4 Schools event!

 Results & Photos

-Our 2013 results are posted HERE .
-Check it out!
+Results from our 2013 race are posted HERE .